PearlCxndy/Umwelt/README.md

 ## Project Description

 The project aims to reflect non-human organisms sensory experiences of world, through an interactive digital installation.
 The project name is the term, "Umwelt" that has been mentioned in the book *An Immense World* by Ed Yong.
 This termtranslates to "environment" or "surroundings" but also connotes the particular perspective of a particular organism, shaped by its sensory organs capabilities and perceptual systems.
-Our aim was to expand the vision of non-human beings into humans' sensory world, to allow them to
+This project aims to make the user to asks philosophical questions such as "How does is my perception is shaping the way I think" and ethical questions as "Is the ideal world I am imagining for myself is also ideal for another species".
+The project aims to help the user locate themseles (as humans) within the world, equally with all of their neighbours that they are sharing this world.

 ---
 ## Technical Description